 Ms. Jordan is a corporate director.
-She serves as Chair of the Board of the Vancouver International Airport Authority, as a director of Coast Capital Savings Credit Union (a provider of financial products and services) and as a director of Timberwest Forest Corp., western Canada's largest private managed forest land owner.
+She serves as a director of Badger Daylighting Ltd., Coast Capital Savings Credit Union (a provider of financial products and services) and Timberwest Forest Corp., western Canada's largest private managed forest land owner.
+She served as Chair of the Board of the Vancouver International Airport Authority until her retirement in May, 2019.
 From 2006 to 2008, Ms. Jordan was Executive Vice President, Human Resources & Internal Communications at Laidlaw International, Inc. (a provider of school, intercity bus and other transportation services).
 From 2003 to 2006, she held the position of Provincial Executive Director for the BC Centre for Disease Control.
 In addition, Ms. Jordan has spent more than 20 years in the airline industry, holding senior executive positions with Air Canada, Canadian Airlines and American Airlines, including terms as the President of several wholly-owned regional carriers.